Table of Contents

 Textbooks may be returned within the first week of class for a full refund.
 The return must be accompanied by the original sales receipt and the books must remain in their original condition.
 With a receipt and a copy of your drop slip, we will process refunds for dropped class books for 30 from the first day of classes.
 All other items, excluding electronics, can be returned within 30 days of purchase with a receipt as long as the items are still in new condition.

-The bookstores accept Cash, Personal Checks (for the purchase amount and with valid ID), Visa, MasterCard, Discover, American Express and Cardinal Cash.
+The campus stores accept Cash, Personal Checks (for the purchase amount and with valid ID), Visa, MasterCard, Discover, American Express and Cardinal Cash.
 Financial aid is done using your Higher One Card.

 2100 S. Floyd Street